Showing 1 - 1 OF 1

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

-Puerto Rico follows the same Federal Education Guidelines as most States.
+Puerto Rico follows the same Federal Education Guidelines as in the States.
 The primary language used in Public Schools is Spanish, and English is taught as a second language.
-There are bi-lingual education programs.
-Some Private Schools have English curricula for non-Spanish speaking students.
+There are public schools with bilingual education programs.
+Also, some Private Schools have English curricula for non-Spanish speaking students.

-The DoDEA Mid-Atlantic Puerto Rico Community consists of four schools located on two military installations on the island of Puerto Rico.
+The DoDEA Mid-Atlantic Puerto Rico consists of four schools located on two military installations on the island.
 DoDEA PR has an enrollment of approximately 1,750 students.
-Fort Buchanan houses three (3) schools; an elementary school for students in grades PreK-5; a middle school for students in grades 6-8; and a high school for students 9-12.
-Ramey Coast Guard Base (West Coast of Island) houses a unit school for students in grades PreK-12.
+There are three (3) schools in Fort Buchanan; an elementary school for students in grades PreK - 5th grade; a middle school for students in grades 6th - 8th; and a high school for students 9th -12th.
+Ramey Coast Guard Base (Northwest Coast of the island) houses a school for students in grades PreK - 12th.

-DoDEA PR provides a full breakfast and lunch program in addition to transportation services for students.
-DoDEA PR provides several after-school sports teams and clubs to round its student's education and interests.
-DoDEA PR also provides services for our identified accelerated students, students with disabilities and those students that are identified as English language learners.
+DoDEA-PR provides a full breakfast and lunch program in addition to transportation services for students; provides several after-school sports teams and clubs to round its student's education and interests; and also provides services for our identified accelerated students, students with disabilities, and those students that are identified as English language learners.

 Entrance Requirements by Age: